• Things to do

 How can I go to Assam?

-By Road: Assam is connected by a number of national highways to the rest of the country.
+By Road: Assam is connected by several national highways to the rest of the country.
 Some of them are: NH31, NH37, NH38, NH40 and NH52

 What is famous in Assam?